AndersonBillss/startup/notes.md

 ## React Part 1 Notes

 Adding React to my project was straightforward.
 I like that I can reuse and import components so I don't have to duplicate HTML like when I had to in the HTML deliverable.
 This feels much more structured.
 It also got me ready to add JavaScript to my application.

+## React Part 2 Notes

+I had a lot of fun with this part.
+State is a difficult concept but I feel like I have mastered it.
+In addition to useState and useEffect, I used React's Context API to share important state between my pages.
+I mocked all of the services which required me to think about how I want these services to work.
+Although working with React was difficult, I can't wait to get started on the server!